LS Pro: Former clubs

-Players who earned national team caps while in the L1QC
+Players who earned national team caps

-The following players have earned a senior national team cap while playing in the L1QC (the year of their first cap while playing in the league is listed).
-Players who earned caps before or after playing in the L1QC are not included, unless they also earned caps while in the league.
+The following players have earned a senior national team cap while playing in LS Pro (the year of their first cap while playing in the league is listed).
+Players who earned caps before or after playing in LS Pro are not included, unless they also earned caps while in the league.
 This section also does not include youth caps (U23 or below).